-1) Do your beliefs about the issue cause you fear or anger?
+1) Do your beliefs about the issue cause emotional distress?

-3) Does the system or structure contain elements harmful to you, others, or the environment?
+3) Does the system have beliefs or policies which are harmful any group or the environment?

-4) Does the belief structure contain justification for harming or discriminating against others?
+4) Does the belief system justify harming or discriminating against others?

 5) If the structure has a hierarchy, does it promote preferential treatment?
-Does it discriminate against people because of classes, ethnicities, or genders?
-In short, does it value some people more than others?
+Does it discriminate against people because of their gender, race or socioeconomic status?

-Many cultures do not like freethinkers.
+Many cultures dislike freethinkers.
 Some cultures are oppressive and restrictive.
 Some cultures still punish those who proclaim or demonstrate freethinking.
 So, in some cultures, you need to keep your autonomy of thought private.
 Or at least be selective with whom you share ideas that do not align with the dominant cultural narrative.

-People think North America is a bastion of freedom and tolerance for all people, regardless of their backgrounds.
-But this is not the case.
-Documents like the constitution do not necessarily reflect reality.
+People think North America is an example of a culture built on equality, but this is not the case.
+Documents like the constitution do not reflect reality.
 The extremism of racial bias and discrimination is still a generational practice.
 When religious, ethnic, and racial bigotry dominates and controls a culture, it is the enemy of freedom.